Salmon Wellington

 Notes

-TO STORE: Slice the leftovers and let them cool completely to room temperature.
-Keep the slices in an airtight container in the refrigerator for 2 to 3 days.
+TO STORE: Store the cooled leftovers in an airtight container in the refrigerator for 2-3 days.

-TO FREEZE: Transfer the slices to an airtight container or freezer-safe bag and freeze for 2 to 3 months.
+TO FREEZE: Transfer the slices to a freezer-safe bag and freeze for 2-3 months.
 Thaw them in the fridge overnight before reheating.

 Nutrition